 Kacie is currently part of the rural primary care track and engages in various communities, helping in the medical field.
 Kacie also has a passion for the extension of rural health globally, having served in Belize and South Africa.
 She has worked on multiple research projects focused on rural health in Tennessee and Belize.
 Kacie’s interests also include global health, gastroenterology, and rural medicine.

-This week on Rural Health Leadership Radio, we’re talking about leadership and innovation in rural hospitals.
-We’re having that conversation with Dr. Maria Ryan, CEO of Cottage Hospital in Woodsville, New Hampshire.
+Our topic is leadership and innovation in rural hospitals with Dr. Maria Ryan, CEO of Cottage Hospital in Woodsville, New Hampshire.

 “Create a vision, a realistic vision, and work towards it.
 Talk about it, because other people may be thinking about it, too.”